katma889/CRW-assembly-pipeline/README.md

 ragtag.py scaffold curated.haplotigs.fasta ragtag.scaffold.renamed.fasta
 ```
 ### the output assembly obtained by running above script is used as our final assembly "ragtag.scaffold.fasta" was renamed and changes in the header as "CRW_assembly.fasta" and ran BUSCO on it before processing by "blobtools".
 Blobtools are a modular command-line solution for removing contaminats from associated microorganisms  and other non target organisms by better visualisation, quality control and taxonomic partitioning of genome datasets.
+This will aid in improving our assemblies by screening of the final assemblies produced from ragtag2 for potential contaminants.
 ### Script for BUSCO
 ```
 #!/bin/bash -e